ductho-le/BoneDC/README.md

 A detailed explanation of this implementation is provided in *Ref.
 [1]*.

+## Acknowledgment:
+This code was inspired by [@GEW_dispersion_script](https://github.com/dakiefer/GEW_dispersion_script) by Daniel Kiefer.
+In particular, the implementation of the tensor stiffness matrix and boundary condition operators (see lines 20–30 in f_matrix_generation.m) builds upon the structure and ideas in his original work.
+Please refer to his repository for further details and insights.

 ## Key Features

 - **Multi-layer, Viscoelastic and Anisotropic Support**: Handles 1-, 2-, and 3-layer solid–fluid configurations (e.g., CB, ST+CB, ST+CB+MR)